jasoncolburne/homelab/switch.md

 boot active is fairly tricky.
 To see how I accomplished this, read on.

 I hammered my way through this in about 12 hours.
-The reason it took so long is that several times, to get out of an unbootable situation, I needed to (this morphed as I made progress with the `unlock-sed.sh`):
+The reason it took so long is that several times, to get out of an unbootable situation, I needed to (this morphed as I made progress with `unlock-sed.sh`):

 1. Turn off secure boot